Get,

 • There is no data regarding the safety of this asana in children and the elderly.
 It is always advised to consult a qualified trainer if you want to adopt this yoga practice into your routine.

 I may have some interesting news about Hasta Uttanasana and the Surya Namaskar sequence.
 They might have a special talent for relieving constipation and giving your digestion a little kickstart.
-So, if you’ve been dealing with any such abdominal complaints, these poses might just be your new best friends.
+So, if you’ve been dealing with any such abdominal complaints, these poses might just be your new best friends8.

 Dr. Rajeev Singh, BAMS

-Hasta uttanasana is a standing yoga posture of surya namaskara; the name comes from the Sanskrit words “hasta” meaning hand and “ut” meaning intense, “tan” meaning stretch and “asana” which means yoga or posture.
+Hasta uttanasana is a standing yoga posture of surya namaskara the name comes from the Sanskrit words “hasta” meaning hand and “ut” meaning intense, “tan” meaning stretch and “asana” which means yoga or posture.
 It is, therefore, an intense backward stretch practised as the second and eleventh pose of surya namaskara.
 The practice of this asana may potentially manage obesity, reduce the risk of cardiac diseases, helps in purifying the blood and improve the functioning of the brain, lungs, etc.

-Frequently Asked Questions (FAQs):
+Frequently Asked Questions (FAQs)

 What is Hasta Uttanasana?

 Hasta Uttanasana is a standing yoga posture of Surya Namaskara.
-The name comes from Sanskrit words “hasta” meaning hand, and “ut”, meaning intense, “tan” meaning stretch and “asana”, which means yoga or posture.
+The name comes from Sanskrit words “hasta” meaning hand, and “ut” meaning intense, “tan” meaning stretch and “asana” which means yoga or posture.
 In English, this asana is referred to as raised arms pose.
-It is, therefore, an intense backward stretch practised as the second and eleventh pose of surya namaskara.1
+It is, therefore, an intense backward stretch practised as the second and eleventh pose of surya namaskara1.

 Which chakras are activated by Hasta Uttanasana?